Luke Chambers (footballer, born 2004): Loans to Wigan Athletic

 On 12 January 2024, Chambers signed for EFL League One club Wigan Athletic on loan until the end of the season.
 He was credited with his first senior league goal against Portsmouth on 20 April 2024.
 Having participated in Liverpool's pre-season, he returned to Wigan on a season-long loan on 6 August 2024.

+Charlton Athletic (loan)

+On 21 January 2026, Chambers joined Championship club Charlton Athletic on loan for the remainder of the season.

 International career

 Chambers was part of the England under-19 squad that won the 2022 UEFA European Under-19 Championship held in Slovakia in June and July 2022.
 He was a second-half substitute in the final as England defeated Israel in extra time to win the tournament.
 He scored his first goal for England U19s in September 2022 against Montenegro U19.
 In October 2023, he was called up to the England U-20 side for matches against Portugal U-20 and Romania U-20.

-Chambers made his U20 debut during a 3-0 defeat to Italy at the Eco-Power Stadium on 16 November 2023.
+Chambers made his U20 debut during a 3–0 defeat to Italy at the Eco-Power Stadium on 16 November 2023.